JvanKatwijk/dab-server/README.md

 computations.

 In this project a DAB server, running on an headless RPI2/3 (under Stretch) is being developed.
-The DAB server is started when turning on the RPI (as a "service") and will run without any further interaction from a user, i.e. the RPI can run headless.
+The server is started on the RPI (as a "service"), it will run without any further interaction from a user, i.e. the RPI can run headless.
 The user interacts with the server using an android client, using a bluetooth connection.

-The server, when started, will scan different channels in Band III and collects services in ensembles found in these channels, and - when this is finished - is waiting for someone to call.
+The server, when started, will wait for a user to connect through a bluetooth connection.
+Once connected, the user can actually start the dab "engine" by touching the "Reset" button.

+The dab engine will scan to a set of preselected channels for DAB data, and will collect the names of the services.
+After the scan, the server wil send a list with service names to the client.

-A client can connect to the server and select a service.
+The client may select a service, the server then will tune to the right channel, and will select the service for processing.

-Since most of the channels do not carry DAB data, the server is  instruct to "remember" in which channels it found an ensemble whn doing a full scan.
-The scan done on start-up is then limited to those channels that previously have shown to contain DAB data.
+Since most of the channels do not carry DAB data, the server is  instruct to "remember" in which channels it found an ensemble when doing a full scan.

-The client contains a "reset" button, instructing the server to scan all channels in the given band - of course the results are recorded by the server and used the next invocation to scan the band.
+Touching the reset button again will instruct the server to scan all channels in the given band - of course the results are recorded by the server and used the next invocation to scan the band.

 We use bluetooth as communication medium between